ahcombs/actdata/README.md

     following components are possible (more information on each is available in section 18.2 of David Heise’s *Expressive Order* (2007)).
-      -   - *impressionabo*
-            Impression change equations including actor, behavior, and object terms
+      - *impressionabo:* Impression change equations including actor, behavior, and object terms

-      -   - *impressionabos*
-            Impression change equations including actor, behavior,
-            object, and setting terms
+      - *impressionabos:* Impression change equations including actor, behavior, object, and setting terms

-      -   - *selfdir*
-            Equations for self-directed action, including actor and behavior terms.
+      - *selfdir:* Equations for self-directed action, including actor and behavior terms.

-      -   - *traitid*
-            Equations for combining a trait modifier with an identity.
+      - *traitid:* Equations for combining a trait modifier with an identity.
 In some datasets, this set is the same as the emotionid set.

-      -   - *emotionid*
-            Equations for combining an emotion modifier with an identity.
+      - *emotionid:* Equations for combining an emotion modifier with an identity.
 In some datasets, this set is the same as the traitid set.
   - *Gender* indicates the gender of study participants whose ratings are used to estimate the equation coefficients.
 Options are `m`, `f`, and `av`.
 Call `dict_info()` to check which genders are